unadlib/fronts/README.md

 ### Built-in packages

 The most popular frontend frameworks are React, Vue and Angular.
-When the micro frontends uses one of these frameworks, it is recommended to use Fronts built-in package for this framework, such as `fronts-react`, `fronts-vue` and `fronts-ng`, otherwise please use `front`.
+When the micro frontends uses one of these frameworks, it is recommended to use Fronts built-in package for this framework, such as `fronts-react`, `fronts-vue` and `fronts-ng`, otherwise please use `fronts`.

 | Packages       | Support Framework |         Status |
 | :------------- | :---------------: | -------------: |